The Nerd Behind the Neat Suit

 | Source code | gitlab.neatnerds.be — self-hosted |

 All NeatNerds products are free and open source.
-Building and maintaining them takes time — time that could be spent on billable consulting work.
-If you find value in what I build and want to help keep it going, contributions are welcome.
+Building and maintaining them takes time — time that could otherwise be spent on billable consultancy work.
+If you find value in what I build and want to contribute to keeping it going, contributions are welcome.

 IBAN: BE22 9735 0519 6747